 The Directions

-2. Prepare the cream cheese frosting, then pop it into the refrigerator until your cakes are cool.
-Frost and assemble your cake.
-I like to keep the sides “naked” for a fun, whimsy look.
+1. Frost.
+Prepare the cream cheese frosting, then pop it into the refrigerator until your cakes are cool.
+Frost and assemble your gluten-free carrot cake.
+I like to keep the sides “naked” for a fun, whimsical look.
 ENJOY!

 An almond flour gluten free carrot cake with cream cheese frosting and chopped nuts